autarch/houseabsolute.com/content/resume/index.md

 ## The Highlights

-* **Team lead** capable of providing technical leadership for a team, shaping the development workflow, providing mentoring for other staff, hiring, and team management.
+* **Team lead** capable of providing technical leadership for a team, shaping the development workflow, providing mentoring for other staff, and managing a team.
 * Able to **gather requirements** and **communicate clearly about technical problems**.
 * A proven **track record of